 5. Take Photos of the Damage

-This includes making sure you are showing damage to your property and visual injuries.
-If you are physically able, take pictures of where damage occurred on your vehicle.
-In some situations, an accident reconstructionist can use these photos to show how the collision occurred based on the location of the damage on the vehicle.
+This includes making sure you are accurately portraying damage to your property and visual injuries.
+If you are physically able, take pictures of where the damage occurred on your vehicle.
+In some situations, an accident reconstructionist can use these photos to show how the collision occurred based on the location of the damage to the vehicle.
 If your body has bruising, visible broken bones, bleeding, or any situation which can be documented immediately, take a picture to help protect your case.
 There are some situations where injuries are not visible, so you may need to just document any pain you are feeling to be checked out by a medical professional later.

 6. Seek Medical Attention